- In 2018, Grammy-winning singer Kelly Clarkson lost almost 40 pounds within a year.

 “For me, it wasn’t really the weight.
 For me, it’s I’m not on my medicine anymore,” she told Kotb.
 “My blood work came back, and I haven’t been on my medicine since February.”

 For plants, lectins act as a natural defense against fungi and insects.
-In humans, Gundry says, the proteins attack the body, leading to numerous health and digestive problems.
+In humans, Gundry claims the proteins attack the body, leading to numerous health and digestive problems.

 “Lectins are known as pro-inflammatory and autoimmunity-triggering proteins,” said Dr. Luiza Petre, an assistant clinical professor of cardiology at Mount Sinai School of Medicine and a cardiology clinical instructor at New York University’s Langone Medical Center.